Storefront for Art and Architecture x Montez Press Radio, 2023. Courtesy of Montez Press

 Radio.

-Throughout the year, Storefront will be collaborating with the independent online radio Montez Press Radio to release On the Ground: Broadcasts, a series of radio programs that further explore the subject through staged conversations, interviews, readings, etc. Set in their recording studio and performance space in Chinatown, these broadcasts provide another platform to disseminate our ongoing generative research.
-These four radio broadcasts will collage case studies, conversations, and field recordings to weave our findings together.
+Storefront and independent online radio Montez Press Radio collaborate to release Broadcasts, a series of radio programs that further explore Storefront’s yearly thematic.
+These broadcasts provide another platform to disseminate our ongoing generative research and will collage case studies, conversations, and field recordings to weave our findings together.

 See below to learn more about each broadcast.